-The speed through the first turn will also resultantly be increased by 17km/h (10.5mph), bringing the minimum average lap speed up to 183km/h (114mph).
+The speed through the first turn will resultantly be increased by 17km/h (10.5mph), bringing the minimum average lap speed up to 183km/h (114mph).

-Turn Three has also been widened, this time by four metres on the driver’s right-hand side.
+Turn 3 has also been widened, this time by four metres on the driver’s right-hand side.
 Again organisers hope this will prompt new lines and more overtaking, as well as increasing the minimum corner speed by 8km/h (5mph) up to 110km/h (68mph).

 Turn 11 (previously 13)

-The ‘new’ Turn 11 has seen an extension of straight running into corner to create a tighter turn, as well as alteration to the camber and a wideneing by 3 metres on the driver’s righthand side, all of which should create a tighter apex.
+The ‘new’ Turn 11 has seen an extension of straight running into corner to create a tighter turn, as well as alteration to the camber and a widening by 3 metres on the driver’s righthand side, all of which should create a tighter apex.

 Again a wider variety of lines and harder braking zone entering this corner hope to galvanise – you guessed it – overtaking moves.